Lara Bazelon

 Biography

-Lara Bazelon is a Professor at the University of San Francisco School of Law where she directs the Criminal & Juvenile and Racial Justice Clinics and holds the Philip and Muriel Barnett Chair in Trial Advocacy.
+Lara Bazelon is a Professor at the University of San Francisco School of Law where she directs the Racial Justice Clinic and holds the Philip and Muriel Barnett Chair in Trial Advocacy.
 She is the author of three books as well as numerous essays, op-eds, and long-form journalism pieces.
 Her work has been published in The New York Times, The Washington Post, The Atlantic Magazine, and New York Magazine, among other outlets.

 Expertise